namagu/day-year/README.md

 [_Evidence for a Nondichotomous Solution to the Kepler Dichotomy: Mutual Inclinations of Kepler Planetary Systems from Transit Duration Variations_](https://ui.adsabs.harvard.edu/abs/2021AJ....162..166M/abstract), Millholland et al (2021).

+If you have questions, please email me (: